apache/inlong/inlong-sdk/dataproxy-sdk-twins/dataproxy-sdk-golang/README.md

-# dataproxy-sdk-golang

 ## Overview

-dataproxy-sdk-golang is the golang version of InLong data proxy client SDK.
+dataproxy-sdk-golang is the golang version of InLong Data Proxy client SDK.

 ## Features